 Tsholo "Splash" Motong lives in Soweto, South Africa.

-Local scenes from Soweto inspired Tsholo's work.
+Local scenes and people from Soweto inspire Tsholo's work.

 Sometimes, he paints African healers and goddesses from the Zulu people of South Africa, who were called "witch doctors" by the Christian settlers.